pzhaojohnson/RNA2Drawer/README.md

 ## Frequently Asked Questions

-If you have additional questions not answered here, see the [Discussion Forum](https://sourceforge.net/p/rna2drawer/discussion/general/).
+If you have additional questions not answered here, see the [Discussion Forum](https://sourceforge.net/p/rna2drawer/discussion/general/) or email rna2drawerqa@gmail.com.

 <em>How do I zoom in and out?</em> Changing the font size of bases using the `Font Size` scale on the toolbar mimics zooming in and out, though this does not change the sizes of the other elements of the drawing.